 The Highs and Lows of Life

-As I look back on the past forty-five years as a Christian, there have been times of great spiritual highs – experiences of the Holy Spirit, God’s love, the joy of seeing people encounter Jesus for the first time, amazing answers to prayer and seeing the kingdom of God advancing.
+As I look back on my almost fifty years as a Christian, there have been times of great spiritual highs – experiences of the Holy Spirit, God’s love, the joy of seeing people encounter Jesus for the first time, amazing answers to prayer and seeing the kingdom of God advancing.
 On the other hand, there have also been spiritual lows – desert experiences, bereavements, disappointments, failures, temptations, opposition, health issues and exhaustion.
 In the passages for today we see how spiritual highs and lows are closely connected.

 Trust that ultimately suffering will end in victoryPsalm 22:1-11

 This psalm forms the background to Jesus’ cry on the cross, ‘My God, my God, why have you forsaken me?’ (v.1a).
 It is not a coincidence that Jesus quoted this psalm (Matthew 27:46).

 Psalm 22 lays out a prophetic background to the cross and resurrection, which we see fulfilled in Jesus.
 He was ‘scorned by everyone, and despised by the people’ (v.6); mocked and insulted (v.7).
 They hurled insults at him, shaking their heads (v.7b).
 ‘He trusts in the Lord; let the Lord rescue him’ (v.8a).

 This accurately describes the suffering of Jesus (see Matthew 27:31–46) and yet it ends in victory.

 The message of the psalm is about the importance of trust at our very low points (Psalm 22:4–5,9).
 Jesus, at the very lowest point of his life – crucified and God forsaken – trusted in God to deliver him.
 The apparent defeat of the cross turned out to be the greatest victory of all time.